SAP-samples/teched2025-DA260/exercises/ex5/README.md

     ![ex_05_10](images/ex_05_10.png)
     Upon successful execution you will see the success messages on the bottom.

 11. Navigating back to the Data Builder in SAP Datasphere, the just created table is not automatically visible, but can be used.
 Create a new graphical view.
-Switch the *Repository Browser to Source*, on the left side of the canvas.
+Switch the *"Repository Browser to Source"*, on the left side of the canvas.
 There you will see the OpenSQL schema, it carries the name of the User we created in step 3.
 Under stat schema the created table should be visible and can be dragged into the canvas.
 This will trigger the creation of the Repository Object for the OpenSQL table.
     ![ex_05_11](images/ex_05_11.png)